aazuspan/aazuspan.github.io/content/nested-modules.md

 ### Chained is Slow

 Watching network traffic when importing the root file of the chained module revealed that six synchronous requests were made.
-Because each submodule contained the path to the next, the final submodule could only be imported after the paths had been retrieved from the previous four.
-You can see the timeline of requests, happening one after the other, below.
+Because each submodule contained the path to the next, the final submodule could only be imported after all the previous submodules were resolved.
+You can see that timeline of requests, happening one after the other, below.

 ![Browser developer tools showing 6 requests occuring one after the other](assets/nested_test_deep.png)